guettli/python-tips/README.md

 # Avoid

 Avoid native GUIs (tkinter, gtk, Qt, ...).
+Or native mobile apps.

+If you need a GUI, then use HTML.

 # After the basics